 (a) Securities Transactions and Investment Income Securities transactions are recorded as of the trade date for financial reporting purposes.
 Securities purchased or sold on a when-issued or delayeddelivery basis may be settled beyond a standard settlement period for the security after the trade date.
 Realized gains (losses) from securities sold are recorded on the identified cost basis.
 Dividend income is recorded on the ex-dividend date, except certain dividends from foreign securities where the ex-dividend date may have passed, which are recorded as soon as the Portfolio is informed of the ex-dividend date.
 Interest income, adjusted for the accretion of discounts and amortization of premiums, is recorded on the accrual basis from settlement date, with the exception of securities with a forward starting effective date, where interest income is recorded on the accrual basis from effective date.
 For convertible securities, premiums attributable to the conversion feature are not amortized.
 Estimated tax liabilities on certain foreign securities are recorded on an accrual basis and are reflected as components of interest income or net change in unrealized appreciation (depreciation) on investments on the Consolidated Statement of Operations, as appropriate.
 Tax liabilities realized as a result of such security sales are reflected as a component of net realized gain (loss) on investments on the Consolidated Statement of Operations.
 Paydown gains (losses) on mortgage-related and other asset-backed securities, if any, are recorded as components of interest income on the Consolidated Statement of Operations.
-Income or shortterm capital gain distributions received from registered investment companies, if any, are recorded as dividend income.
+Income or short-term capital gain distributions received from registered investment companies, if any, are recorded as dividend income.
 Long-term capital gain distributions received from registered investment companies, if any, are recorded as realized gains.

 Debt obligations may be placed on non-accrual status and related interest income may be reduced by ceasing current accruals and writing off interest receivable when the collection of all or a portion of interest has become doubtful based on consistently applied procedures.
 A debt obligation is removed from non-accrual status when the issuer resumes interest payments or when collectability of interest is probable.
+A debt obligation may be granted, in certain situations, a contractual or non-contractual forbearance for interest payments that are expected to be paid after agreed upon pay dates.